 \subsection{Evaluation}

-To ensure a fair comparison, we adopt the evaluation setting of StreamSpeech~\cite{zhang2024streamspeech} and assess our model on the CVSS-C~\cite{jia2022cvss} test set for French, German, and Spanish to English speech-to-speech translation (FR/DE/ES→EN).
-We measure performance using two key metrics: the BLEU score for the translated text and the ASR-BLEU score for the synthesized speech.
-The ASR-BLEU score is calculated by first transcribing the generated audio with a pre-trained ASR model~\cite{baevski2020wav2vec} and then computing the SacreBLEU~\cite{post2018call} score against the reference text.
-We compare RosettaSpeech against several state-of-the-art S2ST models, including Translatotron~\cite{jia2019direct}, Translatotron 2~\cite{jia2022translatotron}, S2UT~\cite{lee2021direct}, UnitY~\cite{inaguma2022unity}, DASpeech~\cite{fang2023daspeech}, ComSpeech~\cite{fang2024can}, StreamSpeech~\cite{zhang2024streamspeech}, and Hibiki~\cite{labiausse2025high}.
+For a fair comparison, we follow the evaluation protocol of StreamSpeech~\cite{zhang2024streamspeech} and evaluate our model on the CVSS-C~\cite{jia2022cvss} test set for French-, German-, and Spanish-to-English speech-to-speech translation (FR/DE/ES $\to$ EN).
+We report results along two axes: \textit{quality} and \textit{fidelity}.
+Quality is measured using BLEU, ASR-BLEU, COMET, and BLASER 2.0, while fidelity is evaluated with speaker similarity (SIM) and the naturalness mean opinion score (NMOS).
+Detailed descriptions of these metrics are provided in the Appendix §\ref{app:metric}.
+We compare RosettaSpeech against a comprehensive set of state-of-the-art S2ST models, including Translatotron~\cite{jia2019direct}, Translatotron 2~\cite{jia2022translatotron}, S2UT~\cite{lee2021direct}, UnitY~\cite{inaguma2022unity}, DASpeech~\cite{fang2023daspeech}, ComSpeech~\cite{fang2024can}, StreamSpeech~\cite{zhang2024streamspeech}, and Hibiki~\cite{labiausse2025high}.